A Class of Functional Inequalities and their Applications to Fourth-Order Nonlinear Parabolic Equations: Introduction

-Fourth-order nonlinear parabolic equations arise in a variety of physical settings (\cite{DFL}, \cite{EG}, \cite{G}, \cite{LX}).
-Two well-known examples are the thin film equation and the quantum drift-diffusion model, both of which are special cases of (\ref{311}).
-In a typical thin film equation, we have that $\alpha=1, n>0$, while parameter values of $n=1, \alpha=\frac{1}{2}$ give us the quantum drift-diffusion equation .
-We have seen extensive research work done on these two types of problems.
-We refer the reader to (\cite{TK}, \cite{MMS}, \cite{GST}, \cite{X2} \cite{J2}) and the references therein.
+Fourth-order nonlinear parabolic equations arise in a variety of physical settings \cite{DFL,EG,GR,LX}.
+Two well-known examples are the thin film equation and the quantum drift-diffusion model, both of which are special cases of \eqref{311}.
+In a typical thin film equation, we have that $\alpha=1, n>0$, while parameter values of $n=1, \alpha=\frac{1}{2}$ give us the quantum drift-diffusion equation without the drift term.
+See, e.g., \cite{GST,X4} for the inclusion of this term.
+Note that the drift term is a lower order term, and dropping it simply implies that we have assumed that it can be dominated by the principal term in the equation.
+Nonetheless, extensive research work has been done on these two types of problems.
+We refer the reader to \cite{GST,J2,MMS,X2} and the references therein.

 The objective of our work is to present a unified mathematical approach to these two very different physical problems.
 This is done via functional inequalities of the type

 where

 Obviously, the validity of the above inequality depends on $\Omega, \alpha, \beta$ and $\gamma$.
 We will focus on the case where $\Omega$ is bounded and convex.
 Then a result of \cite{G} asserts that